ksonex777-pixel/code-api/CALLBACKS.md

     damageDealt: number, // The amount of damage dealt
     withItem: string, // The item used to attack
 ) => {}

 /**
+ * Called when a mob kills another mob
+ * Return "preventDrop" to prevent the mob from dropping items
+ * @param attackingMob - The id of the mob attacking
+ * @param killedMob - The id of the mob killed
+ * @param damageDealt - The amount of damage dealt
+ * @param withItem - The item used to attack
+ */
+onMobKilledOtherMob: (attackingMob: MobId, killedMob: MobId, damageDealt: number, withItem: string) => {}

+/**
  * Called when a player is affected by a new potion effect